jamesbychance/fastAI/my_notes/04_mnist/L4_questions.md

 > - Shape (32, 28, 28) → rank 3

 ### 7. **What are RMSE and L1 norm?**
-   - Answer

-### 8. **How can you apply a calculation on thousands of numbers at once, many thousands of times faster than a Python loop?**
 > RMSE (Root Mean Square Error):
 > - Formula: √(mean(squared errors))
 > - Process: Calculate the difference between predicted and actual values; square those differences; take the mean of those squared differences and; take the square root of that mean